Foodstuff is a freelance food writer who has been exploring the art of fermentation. Traditional Chinese preserves is her latest project.

 Rinse off all the salt.
 Dry the radish batons.
 The easiest way to do this is to spin dry the radish baton in a salad spinner.

-Once the radishes have reached the desired level of fermentation, prepare a sugar syrup based on a ratio of 200g sugar to 250g water.
+Once the radishes have reached the desired level of fermentation, prepare a sugar syrup based on a ratio of 200 grams sugar to 250 grams water.

-You need enough syrup to completely submerge the radish batons.
-With the batch of 1.4 kg radishes at the end of Stage 1, I used a sugar syrup made with 600g sugar and 750g water.
+- You need enough syrup to completely submerge the radish batons.
+With the batch of 1.4 kilograms radishes at the end of Stage 1, I used a sugar syrup made with 600 grams sugar and 750 grams water.

 Stage 4: Final Drying

-Pack into an air-tight container or bags.
-I vacuum pack them in small batches (about 50g per pack).
+- Pack into an air-tight container or bags.
+I vacuum pack them in small batches (about 50 grams per pack).
 They will keep indefinitely at room temperature.
 However, as no preservatives are used, it’s best to refrigerate them once you’ve opened a packet.

 Recipe: Choi Poh Omelette

 I don’t know anyone who doesn’t love this home-style dish.
 So simple yet so satisfying.
 The eggs in a Chinese home-style omelette are cooked firm (rather than creamy as in a French omelette) to a golden brown.

 - Use about 10–15 grams minced choi poh for 1 large (65 grams) egg.
 Do not add any salt as the choi poh is salty.